 defined in 10.71.2.4 (EDP Epoch Start Time Computation)

+Length is the total number of bits to derive.
+A total of 960 bits are derived for a

+BPE_MHA_block. (#575, #573)

-The BPE offsets for the Group PN, SNS1 DL, SNS11 DL and Timestamp together with the anonymized BPE AP link addresses are created from the EDP_BPE_FA_block.
-The offsets and the AP link addresses have static assignments within the EDP_BPE_FA_block as shown in the Tables below.
+The BPE offsets for the Group PN, SNS1 DL, SNS11 DL and Timestamp together with the anonymized BPE AP link addresses are created from the BPE_MHA_block.
+The offsets and the AP link addresses have static assignments within the BPE_MHA_block as shown in the Tables below. (#573)

-Extracting EDP_PN_offset values from EDP FA Block
+Extracting EDP_PN_offset values from the BPE_MHA_block

+(#562, #573)